sslawrence/f266e0c6-38e5/Readme.md

 ```
 HTTP Verb:	GET
 URL:		flughafen/api/v1/users/{userId}
-param:		{userId} is unique numeric identifier of user desired; you can find this via names func (see next)
+param:		{userId} = unique numeric identifier of user desired; you can find this via names func (see previous)

 yields:		json model of User object matching that id
 errors:		500 + json packet with message + stacktrace on error